-Not all financial statements are prepared under IFRS or local GAAP.
-Entities routinely prepare financial statements under frameworks designed for specific purposes — tax filings, regulatory returns, contractual compliance, or funding agreements.
-These special purpose financial statements still require auditing, and the engagement follows all ISAs, but with important modifications.
-ISA 800 (Revised) identifies the special considerations that arise when the applicable financial reporting framework is a special purpose framework rather than a general purpose one.
+Not all FS are prepared under IFRS or local GAAP.
+Entities routinely prepare FS under frameworks designed for specific purposes: tax filings, regulatory returns, contractual compliance, or funding agreements.
+These special purpose financial statements still require auditing, and the engagement follows all ISAs with important modifications.
+ISA 800 (Revised) identifies the special considerations that arise when the applicable financial reporting framework is a special-purpose framework rather than a general purpose one.

-For non-Big 4 firms across Europe, special purpose engagements are a significant part of the practice.
+For mid-tier firms across Europe, SPF engagements make up a significant part of the practice.
 Owner-managed businesses may need audited accounts on a tax basis for fiscal authorities.
 Regulated entities prepare supervisory returns under frameworks prescribed by financial regulators.
 Investment funds report under specific fund accounting rules.
-Entities involved in government contracts or grant programmes prepare statements per the funder's requirements.
-Understanding ISA 800 is essential for serving these clients effectively.
+Entities involved in government contracts or grant programmes prepare statements per the funder’s requirements.

-ISA 800 (Revised), effective for periods ending on or after 15 December 2016, applies when an auditor conducts an audit of a complete set of financial statements prepared in accordance with a special purpose framework.
-It is written in the context of the full suite of ISAs (100–700 series) and adds special considerations on top of those requirements — it does not replace them.
+ISA 800 (Revised), effective for periods ending on or after 15 December 2016, applies when an auditor conducts an audit of a complete set of FS prepared in accordance with a special-purpose framework.
+It is written in the context of the full ISA suite (100–700 series) and adds special considerations on top of those requirements.
+It does not replace them.

-Special purpose framework: A financial reporting framework designed to meet the financial information needs of specific users.
-It is the intended users' financial information needs that determine the applicable financial reporting framework.
+A special-purpose framework is a financial reporting framework designed to meet the financial information needs of specific users.
+The intended users’ needs determine the applicable framework.
 Types include:

 | Framework Type | Description | Examples |